Understanding Freight Shipping: A Comprehensive Guide

 Finally:

-Delivery documents are verified
+Delivery documents are verified.

 That’s the full freight shipping cycle—from booking to delivery.